PREPARING MY HOUSE FOR SALE

 - Store personal photos and items so the buyer can picture themselves living there.

-- Decide on a focal point for the room and decorate with an up to date comforter with matching curtains, a stunning picture or new towels and shower curtain.
+- Decide on a focal point for the room and decorate with an up-to-date comforter with matching curtains, a stunning picture or new towels and shower curtain.

 - Replace out of date or worn items in the house.
 I would like to replace the mailbox, the ceiling fan, doorbell, three bedroom doors, and kitchen appliances.
-The projected cost of each item based upon an online search of retail merchandise is:

 IN GOD’S HANDS